top of page

 New cocktail menu at The Dome

-The Dome has introduced its new cocktail menu, which takes inspiration from flavours and cultures across the Far East, the Americas, Africa and Europe.
-As well as favourite, classic cocktails, the list now also includes 15 new cocktails, including ‘The Dragon Fruit’, featuring Deanston 12-year-old, dragonfruit and hibiscus soda, rosolio di bergamotto, dragon fruit and black sesame powder; ‘Pear’, a combination of Disaronno amaretto, passion-fruit sorbet, apple, pear puree and
+Partner news The Dome has introduced its new cocktail menu, which takes inspiration from flavours and cultures across the Far East, the Americas, Africa and Europe.
+As well as favourite, classic cocktails, the list now also includes 15 new cocktails, including ‘The Dragon Fruit’, featuring Deanston 12-year-old, dragonfruit and hibiscus soda, rosolio di bergamotto, dragon fruit and black sesame powder; ‘Pear’, a combination of Disaronno amaretto, passion-fruit sorbet, apple, p

 By editor